jlan84/cross-validation-assignment/pair.md

 ## Part 3: Model Comparison

 1. Fit a final ridge regression and LASSO regression to your full training set using the values of alpha you found as optimal using cross validation.
-Compute the MSE of these models on your held out test set.
+Compute the MSE of these models on your held out test set (this should be the first time you have used the test data for anything).

-For comparison, also fit an unregularized linear regression and compute it's MSE on the test set.
+For comparison, also fit an unregularized linear regression on the training data and compute it's MSE on the test set.

+2. Given this information, which model would you choose as final?
+What next steps would you take before putting it into production?

 ## Part Extra: Quantifying Variation